k5jae/LILYGO-T-TWR-Plus-case/README.md

 The spacers are to be used when the Pogostick programming board is not installed.
 The spacers go between the top case and the PCB next to the Wifi/BT module.
 When installing the Pogostick board, install with USB port down (ie all components underneath).
 Also ensure that the STL file you are printing has the USB port exposed.

-The screws are defined as Nylon M3, with a length of TBD.
+The screws are defined as Nylon M3, with a minimum length of 25 mm.
 The upper screws should go through the display shell, T-TWR Plus PCB, and bottom case.
 The lower screws should go all the way through the top case, Pogostick (or spacers), T-TWR Plus PCB, bottom case.
 The bottom case has a counter bore for a nylon hex nut.

 ## Views